heberleh/german-subtitles-for-flashcards/README.md

 # Good matches

+Good movies/series should feel like 95% of the phrases we read match perfectly with what we hear, i.e. same words are used in most of sentences.

 | Title  | Season | Where, how and when |
 | :-- | :--: | :--: |
 | Girl on the train | movie | Netflix.de.2021-12 |